-The College promotes the requirements of the Equality Act 2010 particularly regarding the protected characteristics of religion, race, sex, sexual orientation, and gender reassignment.
+The College promotes the requirements of the Equality Act 2010 and the 2025 judgment of the Supreme Court relating to this act, particularly regarding the protected characteristics of religion, race, sex, sexual orientation, and gender reassignment.

 Governance and Leadership

 The Council of Governors is ultimately responsible for safeguarding in the College and nominates a designated safeguarding governor (DSG) to liaise with key staff on safeguarding matters.